-Baralacha La is situated at an altitude of 16,040 feet.
-The pass is known for its rugged and unpredictable landscapes, the pass presents a formidable challenge for adventurers, trekkers, and motorcyclists seeking thrilling experiences in the Himalayas.
+Situated at an altitude of 16,040 feet, the pass is known for its rugged and unpredictable landscapes.
+It presents a formidable challenge for adventurers, trekkers, and motorcyclists seeking a thrilling experience in the Himalayas.

 Suraj Tal